Ferrite-FEM/Ferrite.jl/docs/src/devdocs/interpolations.md

 These integral quantities apply to arbitrarily sized cell facets, and hence the actual value of the base functions will scale depending on the size (smaller facet ``\rightarrow`` higher values).
 Consequently, when applying BCs, we need to consider the actual facet size to be able to prescribe the average flux.
-Therefore, we include the `GeometryMapping` values in the `BCValues` object.
+Consider making a new generalized `BCValues`: `BoundaryDofValues` object that stores the required info.
+Develop as separate first, could possible replace the current `BCValues`...